chadmcox/Azure_AD_Conditional_Access_Policies/Always require MFA or Trusted Device or Compliant Device.md

 * Policy Prereqs: Azure AD Premium 1 License.

 ## Conditional Access Policy Settings
+* Users
+  * Include: All Users
+  * Exclude: Breakglass, _Exclusion Group_, Directory Role (Directory Sync Accounts), Guest
+* Cloud Apps or Actions
+  * Select what this policy applies to: Cloud apps
+  * Include: All Cloud Apps
+  * Exclude: None
+* Conditions
+* Grant
+  * Grant Access
+  * Require Require multifactor authentication, Require device to be marked as compliant, and Require hybrid Azure AD joined device
+  * Require one of the selected controls
 ## Find Possible Impact
 * Using Log analytics to query the sign in logs is the fastest and easiest way to determine impact.
 Not everyone uses log analytics so I have provided PowerShell Scripts that can be used that query the graph api instead.
 * Review the results from the Log Analytics KQL Query or PowerShell Script